chausner/PriTools/Package Resource Index File Format.md

 Names of scopes and items are stored in two blocks, a Unicode name block and an ASCII name block, depending on whether the name can be represented in ASCII or not.

+> [!NOTE]
-> **NOTE**: In the following, any use of the term "index" will refer to the indices of scopes and items as they appear in the following table, while the term "index property" will refer to the property of the same name that each scope and item has.
+> In the following, any use of the term "index" will refer to the indices of scopes and items as they appear in the following table, while the term "index property" will refer to the property of the same name that each scope and item has.

 For each resource name, i.e. scope or item, follows: